The Kosciuszko Ride, Australia - Horse Riding Holidays and Safaris

 If you grew up reading The Silver Brumby, this trip is a MUST.
 Although sightings can’t be guaranteed, you’re very likely to spot Brumbies running free as you ride across high plains and sheltered hillsides covered in gnarled, weathered gumtrees.

-Leading the masterful team is Brad Taylor, a bushman through-and-through, who knows every bend in every trail, every legend, and more than a few secrets thanks to his decades of experience guiding rides around Kosci.
-Over billy tea and saddlebag-packed lunches, he’ll share his intimate knowledge of this extraordinary country.
+Leading the masterful team are Brad Taylor and Michaela Lawless, who know every bend in every trail, every legend, and more than a few secrets thanks to their decades of experience guiding rides around Kosci.
+Over billy tea and saddlebag-packed lunches, they’ll share their intimate knowledge of this extraordinary country.

-Astride your surefooted horse, you’ll traverse hidden tracks known to few except Brad and the Brumbies, scale windswept mountainsides, canter along wildflower-speckled plains and weave through groves of silver-trunked snow gums.
+Astride your surefooted horse, you’ll traverse hidden tracks known to few except your guides and the Brumbies, scale windswept mountainsides, canter along wildflower-speckled plains and weave through groves of silver-trunked snow gums.
 The raw and untamed beauty of this region will leave you breathless.

 Back at camp, evenings are spent around a smoky campfire under a dazzling, starlit sky, swapping stories, sipping your favourite bevvy and devouring lashings of hearty, flavoursome cooking.